 Four critical measurements are client profitability, complaints per [revenue], number of products used, and out-of-policy orders.
 Some are easier to track than others, but all measure an aspect of customer impact.

 Client profitability.
 I wrote about this two weeks ago.
 Your peers likely consider this the most important factor to measure, but it’s difficult.
-The ideal (and often unattainable) measurement is to go beyond gross margin to factor in things like cost to service (based on
+The ideal (and often unattainable) measurement is to go beyond gross margin to factor in things like cost to service (based on number of calls and/or specific customer service representatives for an account), expedited shipping costs, cost of any management interventions, etc. While you may not be able to capture every factor, get as close as you can to show the real value each customer offers your company.

 Don’t try to do this alone – ask your finance partners to help.
 They won’t just be better at it – the rest of the organization will believe their numbers over yours.